fairsource/fair.io/README.md

 can have highly variable implementations.

 For **licenses**, we're still working out specifics but we intend to be fairly stringent in order to avoid license proliferation.
-Of course your license must meet the [Fair Source Definition](https://fair.io/about/).
-It must also not put an undue burden on the user to monitor their compliance with your license (any compliance checks should be built into your software itself).
-It should also be adopted at more than one company, at least.
+Uour license must meet the [Fair Source Definition](https://fair.io/about/), and it should be adopted at more than one company, at least.